-Lights and baubles alone may not be enough to make your Christmas tree stand out.
+When it comes to Christmas tree decorating, lights and baubles alone may not be enough to make your Christmas tree stand out.
 Add lavish loops of garland to your Christmas tree to give it a rich, elegant look.
-Choose from hundreds of different types of garland, including homemade paper chains, thick tinsel ropes or delicate blown-glass bead garlands.
+Choose from hundreds of different types, including homemade paper chains, thick tinsel ropes and delicate blown-glass bead garlands.

 Things You'll Need

-- Stool or stepladder
+Stool or stepladder

-Unravel a bit of the garland from the loop, and swag it gently over the main tip of the next branch.
-Continue this way around the tree, unraveling garland as you go, until you have come back around to your starting point in the back.
+Unravel a bit of the garland from the loop and swag it gently over the main tip of the next branch.
+Continue this way around the tree, unraveling garland as you go until you have come back around to your starting point in the back.
 Adjust the garland so that all the swags are approximately the same width and depth.